Triple talaq in India: Support

 Triple talaq has been supported by the All India Muslim Personal Law Board (AIMPLB), a non-governmental body that supervises the application of Muslim personal law.
 It believes that the State does not have the right to intervene in religious matters.
 The AIMPLB's lawyer Kapil Sibal had said that though instant talaq can be thought of as a sin by some, but that "setting the validity of customs and practices of a community is a slippery slope".
 Kapil Sibal cited Article 371A to state that even the Constitution does intend to protect matters of practice, tradition and customs of communities.
 However, Sibal has also made statements opposing the practice (see previous section).

 The All India Muslim Personal Law Board (AIMPLB) defends the practice.
 In April 2017, citing a report prepared by Muslim Mahila Research Kendra in co-ordination with Shariah Committee for Women, AIMPLB claimed that Muslims have a lower rate of divorce compared to other religious communities, countering the argument that Muslims have the highest number of divorces in the country due to the practice of triple talaq.
 It also claimed that it had received forms from 35 million Muslim women across the country, supporting shariat and triple talaq.

 AIMPLB issued a code of conduct in April 2017 regarding talaq in response to the controversy over the practice of triple talaq.
 It warned that those who divorce for reasons not prescribed under shariat will be socially boycotted, in addition to calling for boycott of those who use triple talaq recklessly and without justification.
 It also stated that it should be delivered in three sittings with a gap of at least one month each.

+Opining on this, Aakar Patel, Chair of the Board of Amnesty International in India, said Muslims are the only communities for whom divorce has been criminalized.